Variante/GeniusInvokationSimulator/README.md

 1. Finish basic skill pipeline
 2. Better character switch pipeline when one character is dead
 3. Buff from foods is done
+4. Add swap card phase at the beginning of the game

 12/18/22: